While struggling with the definition of landscape photography, there is still an important question: is there a place for people in a landscape photo?

 Both perspective and scale are powerful tools in the composition of a photograph.

-By incorporating something of recognisable size into your image, such as a person, the viewer can draw conclusions about the size of the elements in the image.
+By incorporating something of recognisable size into your image, such as a person, the viewer can conclude the size of the elements in the image.
 When a person stands by a tree or rock, we get the impression of how enormous it really is.
 If that person would not be there, we may not have any idea at all about the scale.

 I am not advising that a scale mark must always be included.
-The deliberate avoidance of scale marking can create intriguing images because the viewer cannot be certain of what they see.
-They will have to keep looking for reference points and this will stimulate their curiosity.
+The deliberate avoidance of scale marking can create intriguing images because viewers cannot be certain of what they see.
+They will have to keep looking for reference points, and this will stimulate their curiosity.

 Types of landscape

-It was a typically American view that landscapes should be natural, instead of overcrowded and man-made.
+It was a typical American view that landscapes should be natural instead of overcrowded and man-made.
 Landscape means here: wasteland.
 In the twentieth century, the work of Ansel Adams embodies this very clearly.

-In the rest of the world, the public is more interested in landscapes where both the work of man and that of nature is visible.
-A moderately inhabited landscape was a proof of civilization and of a harmonious state.
-In the European landscape tradition, both in painting and in photography, signs of agriculture, landscaping, a few people and some isolated buildings were generally accepted.
+In the rest of the world, the public is more interested in landscapes where both the work of man and that of nature are visible.
+A moderately inhabited landscape was proof of civilization and of a harmonious state.
+In the European landscape tradition, in painting and photography, signs of agriculture, landscaping, a few people and some isolated buildings were generally accepted.

-When a landscape is inhabited, structures help in fine-tuning the composition and provide a point of interest.
-Such structures can be large and impressive like cathedrals, Egyptian pyramids or Hindu temples or the can be tiny like a small shed.
+When a landscape is inhabited, structures help fine-tune the composition and provide a point of interest.
+Such structures can be large and impressive, like cathedrals, Egyptian pyramids or Hindu temples, or tiny like a small shed.

 The revival of the natural look of landscapes?

 Mankind has radically changed the landscape.
 This varies from country to country.
 In large parts of Europe, there are little areas where man has never intervened.
-Even in our nature reserves the landscape has been shaped and reshaped.
-High in the mountains and in northern Scandinavia or on some small islands, we can still see untouched landscapes.
+Even in our nature reserves, the landscape has been shaped and reshaped.
+We can still see untouched landscapes in the mountains and in northern Scandinavia or on some small islands.

-Our European cultural landscapes have their own magic, with burial mounds, castles, and farms, orchards, fields, rows of trees…
+Our European cultural landscapes have their own magic: burial mounds, castles, farms, orchards, fields, and rows of trees…

 Landscape photography as a statement

-In Australia or the United States, we still find large areas, relatively well protected, which can be considered as the original landscape.
+In Australia or the United States, we still find large, relatively well-protected areas which can be considered the original landscape.
 Although tourism and pollution also occur here.
 Landscape photography is not only about the beauty of nature but also how it is seen through the eye of a city dweller.
-It can also be used as a political statement just as Ansel Adams did in his time or nowadays the French photographer Yann Arthus Bertrand tries to show the degradation of the environment.
-Landscape photography is thus for the photographer a way to reflect his personal relationship with his environment.
+It can also be used as a political statement, just as Ansel Adams did in his time or nowadays.
+French photographer Yann Arthus Bertrand tries to show the degradation of the environment.
+Landscape photography is, thus, for the photographer, a way to reflect his personal relationship with his environment.

 Simplifying landscapes photo

-In my own landscape photographs, I am looking for simplicity, light, and lines.
-Cultivated fields lend themselves perfectly for this purpose.
-When I look at many of my own photographs, I noticed over time that I try to include less and less.
+I look for simplicity, light, and lines in my own landscape photographs.
+Cultivated fields lend themselves perfectly to this purpose.
+When I look at many of my own photographs, I notice that I try to include less and less over time.
 The ‘art of leaving out’ creates a stillness and makes the landscape more abstract.